 The country’s largest and most innovative unit was donated to the National Public Hospital of Escuintla by the International Medical Outreach Program (IMO), a collaboration between Atrium Health and Heineman Medical Outreach, Inc.

 IMO donated all the necessary supplies and machinery to fully equip the newly constructed unit.
 Chiquita Brands International delivered three massive containers of equipment from the United States to Guatemala.
 This facility also was made possible with support from the Bissell Family Foundation, The Leon Levine Foundation, Heineman Foundation for Research, Charitable and Educational Purposes, Inc.

 According to Hospital Director, Dr. Luis R. Calvo, the staff at Hospital Regional de Escuintla treats 1,000 pediatric cases a year.
 With the opening of the new facility, the expectation is that number will triple.

 “There are many small angels all around us who can see what has been done here,” said Dr. Willy Menendez, the chief of pediatrics at Hospital Regional de Escuintla.
 “We will save many more little lives.”

-The new facility was dedicated in honor of Peggy Hynes, wife of Carolinas HealthCare System’s form board chair, Jim Hynes.
+The new facility was dedicated in honor of Peggy Hynes, wife of Atrium Health’s form board chair, Jim Hynes.
 The Hynes family have been long-time supporters of the IMO program and made several donations toward the development of the new unit.
 Jim and Peggy Hynes, along with several members of their family, attended the opening and were recognized by President and First Lady.